166-1 This is a locomotive inspector's hammer, it was used for measuring many different things including:

 The Gristmill What's It Column for March 2013

 150-1.
 This is an instrument for taking water samples from varying depths in a body of water.
 A line from an anchor passes up through the "quick thread" fitting on the lower left and up through the lever mechanism.
 A test tube is placed in the tube (that looks like a gun barrel) facing down.
 The unit is lowered to the desired depth, air in the tube keeps water out.
-A small weight is then sent down the line hitting the lever, unlocking the tube holder.
+A small weight (called a messenger) is then sent down the line hitting the lever, unlocking the tube holder.
 It flips down allowing the test tube to fill with the sample water.
 It's then pulled up with the sample intact.

 150-2.
 A barrel maker's hoop lifter, lever hook, or hoop dog, it was used for stretching or levering a hoop over the top of the staves: